bk299/CS301-103_Group9/PROPOSAL.md

 ## What algorithm and how to implement it
 fluff

-## How will we evaluate our results
+## How will we evaluate our results?
 fluff